rmcd1024/derivmkts/README.md

 This is a collection of option pricing functions for a course in financial derivatives.
 The names of the functions mostly match those in my book *Derivatives Markets*, which explains the package name.
-This is the first version; I expect to add many functions over time.
+This is the initial version; I expect to add and refine functions over time.
 Depending upon the level of the course, this package may or may not be helpful for students.
 I hope that at a minimum it will be helpful for instructors.

-There are of course other option pricing packages for R, notably RQuantLib and fOptions.
-I don't claim to add significant functionality to those.
+There are of course other option pricing packages in R, notably RQuantLib and fOptions.
+I don't claim to add significant pricing functionality to those.
 This package does, however, have a few aspects that might be unique, which I describe below.

+The package includes functions for computing

+* Black-Scholes prices and greeks for European options
+* Option pricing and plotting using the binomial model
+* Barrier options
+* Pricing of options with jumps using the Merton model
+* Analytical and Monte Carlo pricing of Asian options

 ## Things of note